 The Halton Stairlifts team

 Halton Stairlifts have been established since 2012, however many of our employees have been working with stairlifts for a lot longer than that.
-Our technicians, advisors, and installers are all trained to the highest standards, often with years of specialist experience under their belts, so you can be sure your stairlift installation is of the highest quality.
+Our technicians, advisors, and installers are all trained to the highest standards.
+Often with years of specialist experience under their belts, you can be sure your stairlift installation is of the highest quality.
 And whether you buy a brand new or a reconditioned stairlift unit, every stairlift that leaves our workshop is restored and finished to the highest standard and is covered by a 12-month guarantee.

 Stairlift Safety Features